linux-integrity/ima-doc/ima-policy.rst

 libraries, and system configuration files.
 Frequently changing items should not be measured.
 Examples are log files or databases.

 1. **Performance**.
 The TPM is slow.
-This not an issue for an item that rarely changes, since IMA tracks measurements and does not re-measure an item that has not changed.
+This not an issue if items rarely change, since IMA tracks measurements and does not re-measure an item that has not changed.
 However, items that change often will cause frequent measurements, degrading performance.

-2. **Event log size**: Each log record can be 100 bytes.
+2. **Event log size**: Each log record can be 300 bytes.
 A system might have 5000 records at boot and grow as large as 100,000 records over time.
 This is reasonable unless the platform is memory constrained.